geraldolsribeiro/microCI/docs/index.md

 CI/CD stands for Continuous Integration / Continuous Deployment.
 CI and CD pipelines form the backbone of modern software development, enabling teams to ship features faster and more reliably.
-Solid CI/CD pipeline architecture is key to making these workflows scalable, secure, and efficient—not just automated.
+A solid CI/CD pipeline architecture is key to making these workflows scalable, secure, and efficient—not just automated.

 ## How it works?

-**microCI** creates a Bash script that implements the pipeline defined in an YAML file.
+**microCI** creates a Bash script that implements the pipeline defined in a YAML file.

 <center>![YAML to Bash](images/microci-yaml_to_bash.svg)</center>

-One portable Bash function is created to execute each step in the pipeline recipe.
+Each step in the pipeline recipe is executed by its own portable Bash function.

 ## How to execute?

 <center>![How to execute](images/microci-execute.svg)</center>

-To use `microCI` is very simple:
+Using `microCI` is very simple:

 ```bash
 microCI | bash